gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <img src="/wp-content/uploads/gitlens-13-social-3x.png" class="img-responsive center img-bordered">

-## `PRO` GitLens+ Features for All on Local & Public Repos
+## GitLens Pro Features for All on Local & Public Repos `PRO`

-With GitLens 13.0, we are excited to bring the power of GitLens+ features like the Commit Graph, Visual File History, and Worktrees to ALL users on local and public repos.
+With GitLens 13.0, we are excited to bring the power of GitLens Pro features like the Commit Graph, Visual File History, and Worktrees to ALL users on local and public repos.
 No account required.
 Learn more about the changes happening with GitLens in this [article](https://www.gitkraken.com/blog/gitlens-13).

-Here’s how to get started with each of the GitLens+ features with your local or public repos:
+Here’s how to get started with each of the GitLens Pro features with your local or public repos:

 - [Commit Graph](https://help.gitkraken.com/gitlens/gitlens-plus/#commit-graph)
 - [Worktrees](https://help.gitkraken.com/gitlens/gitlens-plus/#worktrees)
 - [Visual File History](https://help.gitkraken.com/gitlens/gitlens-plus/#visual-file-history)

-## `PRO` Commit Graph - Now out of Preview!
+## Commit Graph - Now out of Preview! `PRO`

 We’re delighted to announce that the Commit Graph is out of Preview, and is full featured!
 This means you may now interact with the Commit Graph directly and take actions like: